Galactica-corp/galactica-monorepo/packages/cross-chain-replication-contracts/Cross-Chain State Replication for Certificate Registry.md

    - **Authorization:** The Receiver contract on destination chains must only accept state updates originating from its designated Sender contract on the Galactica Network chain.
    - **Data Integrity:** The cross-chain messaging protocol (Hyperlane) must guarantee that messages are not tampered with during transit.
    - **Order of Operations:** The system must ensure that state updates are applied on the replica in the same order they occurred on the source chain to maintain consistency.
+   - **Dropped Message Recovery:** The system must be robust against dropped or failed messages by using root-based validation instead of index-based validation, allowing the replica to recover missing state when possible.
 10. **Initialization:** A secure and verifiable process must be defined for deploying and initializing a new replicated registry with the complete and current state of the source registry.
 11. **Off-Chain Replicator Service:**
     - The "Cross-chain Replicator" service must reliably monitor the source registry for state-changing events.